Patrik Myslovič

-Patrik Myslovič (born 28 May 2001) is a Slovak professional footballer who plays as a midfielder for Bulgarian First League club Levski Sofia.
+Patrik Myslovič (born 28 May 2001) is a Slovak professional footballer who plays as a midfielder for Tirana in Abissnet Superiore.

 Club career

 MŠK Žilina

 Myslovič joined the Academy of MŠK Žilina in 2014.
 He made his Fortuna Liga debut for Žilina against Senica on 23 February 2019.
 Myslovič began the game in the starting line-up but was replaced by Martin Gamboš in the second half. Žilina won the game by a sole first half goal by Michal Tomič.
+Myslovič scored the winning goal in a 6–2 victory against Zemplin Michalovce, scoring in the 49th minute.
+On 25 July 2021, he scored his first brace in a 3–0 win against ŠKF Sereď.

-Aberdeen
+Aberdeen (loan)

 Myslovič signed for Scottish club Aberdeen on loan in January 2023, with an exclusive option to buy at the end of the loan spell.
+He made his debut for the club in a 5–0 loss against Hearts of Midlothian.

 Levski Sofia

 On 14 February 2024, Myslovič signed with Bulgarian First League club Levski Sofia on a permanent 2,5-year deal.

 International career

 In December 2022, Myslovič was first recognised in a Slovak senior national team nomination by Francesco Calzona and was immediately shortlisted for prospective players' training camp at NTC Senec.